 Walkway with traditional DFW blue carpet approaching Gate E7

 JetBlue gate area (E10)

 You can see the general theme of this post already.
 Yes, Saturday morning isn’t a busy travel time, but there just aren’t very many people around at all.
-Granted, the airlines in this end have very little presence at DFW, with only 26 flights a day total this time of year over 9 gates.
+Granted, the airlines in this end have very little presence at DFW; only 26 flights a day operate out of 9 gates.
 One nice thing about the low traffic levels, though – the charging stations, unlike the ones scattered about the rest of the airport, are usually unoccupied.
-If I get to the airport early, I’ve been known to sneak over to Terminal E on the Skylink to grab a charge before taking off.
+If I get to the airport early, I sometimes sneak over to Terminal E on the Skylink to grab a charge before taking off.
 If you have a long layover at DFW and don’t have access to a lounge, try that if you can’t find a charging station in your terminal.
-In case you’re curious about the “free internet”, that is a relic of when a fee was charged for WiFi.
-You could plug in an ethernet cable at one of those stations and get free broadband, though the point is moot today since WiFi at DFW is free.

 The middle gates, E11-E21, are primarily the home of Frontier and Delta, though Spirit occasionally uses Gates E18 and E20.
 While its current gates are being rebuilt, Delta has been temporarily relocated to, ironically enough, the satellite terminal built specifically for DL before it was abandoned.
 Concessions aren’t much better in this section, with a couple of shops, a Sonny Bryan’s (you can do much, much better when it comes to Texas BBQ), a TGI Friday’s, a Blimpie’s, a Haagen Daas counter, and a Peet’s Coffee & Tea.
 This portion is equally lonely, with 20 flights a day on Delta and another 5 on Frontier.

 Looking out over the airfield near Gate E12